Eric Godard

-Eric Godard (born March 7, 1980) is a Canadian retired professional ice hockey right winger who played in the National Hockey League with the New York Islanders, Calgary Flames and the Pittsburgh Penguins.
-Godard was known as an enforcer for his physical style of play and regularly dropping the gloves.
-His nickname is "The Hand of God", a nickname derived from the play on his surname.
+Eric Godard (born March 7, 1980) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL) with the New York Islanders, Calgary Flames and the Pittsburgh Penguins.
+He was known as an enforcer for his physical style of play and regularly dropping the gloves.
+His nickname is "the Hand of God", a nickname derived from the play on his surname.

 Playing career

 Godard played junior hockey with the Lethbridge Hurricanes of the Western Hockey League.
 He went undrafted and was signed as a free agent by the Florida Panthers on September 24, 1999.
 After being called up to the American Hockey League on April 1, 2000, by the Louisville Panthers, Godard was involved in his first professional fight taking on Todd Fedoruk of the Philadelphia Phantoms.
 Godard never played for the NHL Panthers though and on June 22, 2002, was traded to the New York Islanders for a third-round selection (previously acquired – Gregory Campbell).

 Godard made his NHL debut with the Islanders on October 17, 2002, against the Philadelphia Flyers.
 In his next game on December 6, Godard recorded his first career fight against Tie Domi of the Toronto Maple Leafs.
 Godard played only occasionally for the rest of season, bouncing back and forth between the Bridgeport Sound Tigers of the AHL and the Islanders.

 Godard played slightly more in the 2003–04 season for the Islanders, dressing in 31 games and recording 97 penalty minutes.
 During the NHL lockout in 2004–05, Godard rejoined the Sound Tigers in the AHL playing 75 games, scoring 18 points, and adding 295 penalty minutes.

 In the 2005–06 NHL season Godard set career highs in games with 57 and also reached 100 penalty minutes for the first time (finishing with 115).
 Godard also scored his first career goal and finished the year with four points.
-On January 3, 2006, Godard was suspended for punching Carolina Hurricanes forward Justin Williams.
+On January 6, 2006, Godard was suspended for punching Carolina Hurricanes forward Justin Williams.
 In the offseason he signed with the Calgary Flames as a free agent on August 10, 2006.

 After spending most of the season in the AHL with the Omaha Ak-Sar-Ben Knights, Godard was recalled by the Flames for the game against the Minnesota Wild due to the Wild's Derek Boogaard providing a physical presence in the previous teams' meeting.
 As anticipated, Godard and Boogaard dropped the gloves and Godard was able to stun and then drop Boogaard during the fight.
 The Flames went on to win the game 3–0 and Godard remained a regular in their roster for the remainder of the year.